-Budgeted cost: £7450
+Budgeted cost: £3920

 Activity Evidence that supports this approach Challenge number(s) addressed Investment in relevant professional development for staff, including new to school and early career teachers.
-This includes Phonics training, Early Career Development Pathways, National College Training and training for specific skills and approaches in relation to the schools looked after children.
-EEF Teaching and Learning Toolkit - +3 Individualised Instruction +5 Phonics Supporting high quality teaching is pivotal in improving children's outcomes.
+This includes Phonics training, Early Career EEF Teaching and Learning Toolkit - +3 Individualised Instruction +5 Phonics Supporting high quality teaching is pivotal in improving children's outcomes.
 Indeed, research tells us that high quality teaching can narrow the disadvantage gap.
-Effective Professional Development EEF (educationendowmentfoundation.org.uk) 1, 3 Provide access to digital learning that develops key basic skills.
+1, 3 Development Pathways, National College Training, English Hub Effective Professional Development EEF (educationendowmentfoundation.org.uk)

+partnership and training for specific skills and approaches in relation to the schools looked after children.
+Provide access to digital learning that develops key basic skills.
 Access driven by learning and teaching goals rather than a specific technology.
 EEF Teaching and Learning Toolkit - +4 (Digital Technologies) 3 Employ the services of the Wakefield Wider Opportunities team in order to provide a progressive and enriched musical experience.
 EEF Teaching and Learning Toolkit - +3 (Arts Participation) Arts Mark - The school has achieved gold and will be working further with partners through the platinum award framework.
-1, 2, 4

-Fund 100% cost of peripatetic lessons for PP pupils.
+1, 2, 4 Fund 100% cost of peripatetic lessons for PP pupils.
 Priority for enrichment activities and access to music including the arts to looked after children.